gh0stb0xr0cks/AGENT-RM/README.md

 ## Overview

-**LLM EBIOS RM** is an open source AI assistant designed to help cybersecurity analysts and consultants conduct digital risk analyses using the [EBIOS Risk Manager](https://www.ssi.gouv.fr/guide/ebios-risk-manager-la-methode/) method published by ANSSI.
+**AGENT-RM** is an open source AI assistant designed to help cybersecurity analysts and consultants conduct digital risk analyses using the [EBIOS Risk Manager](https://www.ssi.gouv.fr/guide/ebios-risk-manager-la-methode/) method published by ANSSI.

 It is based on **Mistral 7B Instruct v0.3** fine-tuned on annotated EBIOS RM corpus examples, enhanced with a RAG (Retrieval-Augmented Generation) system indexing official ANSSI documentation.
 The entire system operates **100% offline** — no data leaves the organization's infrastructure.